khoih-prog/Blynk_WM/README.md

 4. COPY the /certs files from the main Blynk library to the Blynk_WiFiManager library.
    * **Find the `Blynk/src/certs` library directory.** (This is in the main Blynk library, may be named differently.)
    * **Find the `Blynk_WiFiManager/src/certs` library directory.** (This is in the installed Blynk_WiFiManager library, may be named differently.)
-Using Arduino IDE, these directories are normally found under Arduino/Sketchbook/libraries.
+Using Arduino IDE, these directories are normally found under .../Arduino/Sketchbook/libraries or .../Arduino/libraries.
       * *(Sometimes Arduino IDE names a library folder with an unhelpful name like Arduino_12345.
-You can safely rename that folder under …/Sketchbook/libraries/ to a compliant name like Blynk_WiFiManager for convenience.
+You can safely rename that folder under …/libraries/ to a compliant name like Blynk_WiFiManager for convenience.
 Remember to exit and restart IDE after renaming any library directory.)*
    * **COPY (do not cut and paste) the entire contents** of the `Blynk/src/certs` directory to the `Blynk_WiFiManager/src/certs` directory.
       * *(FYI: the reason for copying the certs from the Blynk library to Blynk_WiFiManager library is so that Blynk_WiFiManager will have access to Blynk's SSL certificates.
 And you almost certainly want to be using SSL!)*
   * **You must do Step 4 each time you update the Blynk_WiFiManager library** to keep those SSL certs accessible.